MKTCLounge/MKTCLounge.github.io/index.md

 H. If a race does not finish due to lag, the race will not be counted and the room will be reopened.

-I. If no races can be finished for an extended amount of time due to lag, the event can be canceled with no players losing MMR.
+I. If no races can be finished for an extended amount of time due to lag, the event can be canceled with no players losing MMR.（Please ping @Lounge Staff）

 J. If this happens to occur during an event, please attempt to capture video proof of the individual who may be causing the lag in the room.
 If the proof is convincing, and if the majority of the room agrees on who is causing the lag, the staff has the right to punish the individual for a certain amount of time, or warn them to fix their connection before playing again.

-K. If at least three (3) players experience delayed items in at least two different item sets during a race with video proof must be requested, the race does not count.

 VII.
 STRIKE SYSTEM

-A. Players who receive MMR penalties for quitting matches, lap-trolling (only valid in 4v4 events), joining the room late, or teaming will also receive a strike.
+A. Players who receive MMR penalties for quitting matches, lap-trolling (except 4v4 events), joining the room late, or teaming will also receive a strike.
 Strikes expire after 30 days.
 Players have a limit of 3 strikes.

 B. Players who reach 3 strikes will receive the following punishments:

 i.
-1st offense: 7 day mute.​
+1st offense: 7 days mute.​

 ii.
-2nd offense: 14 day mute.​
+2nd offense: 14 days mute.​

 iii.
-3rd offense: 21 day mute.​
+3rd offense: 21 days mute.​

 VIII.
 CONDUCT